OhziiiLov3/Slackoff-Hackathon/README.md

 ## BONUS FEATURES(Stretch Goals)
 - Add Users from this [API](https://reqres.in/api/users/)
-- Add a Second Model with a relationship to User.
+- Add a Second Model with a relationship to Employee.
 - Add User Authentication( or OAuth)
-- Add Protected Routes for Users
+- Add Protected Routes

 *The winner will be determined by an anonymous poll